 Despite the wanton destruction of nature by humans, we live in a planet that is unparalleled for its natural beauty.

 A national park is defined by International Union for Conservation of Nature (IUCN) as a large area of land with “One or several ecosystems not materially altered by human exploitation and occupation, where plant and animal species, geomorphological sites and habitats are of special scientific, educational, and recreational interest or which contain a natural landscape of great beauty.”

 Millions of visitors from around the world visit these parks to enjoy their magnificent vistas and wildlife.

-What is the worlds largest national park?
-What is the largest national park in the united states?
+What is the world’s largest national park?
+What is the largest national park in the United States?

 Table of Contents